BlackDemonFire/aoc2021/README.md

 - select the directory for the correct challenge
 - put the [inputs](https://adventofcode.com/2021/day/2/input "Redirect to adventofcode.com - You need to be logged in to get your sample values") in a file called `input`
 - run using `cargo run --release`
+## day three
+- select the directory for the correct challenge
+- put the [inputs](https://adventofcode.com/2021/day/3/input "Redirect to adventofcode.com - You need to be logged in to get your sample values") in a file called `input`
+- run using `cargo run --release`